 imagery_survey_id of NZ Imagery Surveys.
 Using this link, additional attributes can be connected to building outlines - for example the dates that the imagery was captured and the accuracy / ground sample distance of the imagery used.

 The NZ Imagery Surveys data dictionary is here: https://nz-imagery-surveys.readthedocs.io/en/latest/index.html

 1.5.
 Coverage Maps¶

 The NZ Building Outlines dataset is being procured and released in stages.
-Image 3 shows the current coverage of building outlines available on the LINZ Data Service.
+Image 3 shows the current coverage of building outlines in green available on the LINZ Data Service.
 Image 4 shows the additional coverage of building outlines available by the end of 2019 in blue.